ChristopherFotos/gridGraph/readme.md

 <h3>A-Star:</h3>

-A* is a pathfinding algorithm that's guaranteed to find the shortest possible paths between two points.
+A* is a pathfinding algorithm that's guaranteed to find the shortest possible path between two points.

 Click a square to place your start node.
 Then press the '2' key and click another square to place your end node.